Three Fires Community Council Member Role Description

 · All volunteers will review and acknowledge receipt of their appraisals; and

-· Volunteers may submit written comments to the Program Coordinator and/or Director relative to their appraisal.
+· Volunteers may submit written comments to the Program Coordinator and/or Executive Director relative to their appraisal.

 Program Evaluation: Annually (beginning in April of the fiscal year) the program and Program staff will undergo and evaluation process.
 An evaluation form will be sent to the program volunteers and, where possible, participants, to complete and return.
 The purpose of the evaluation will be to ensure the program is accountable to the community and the participants it serves; ensuring consistent service delivery.